Chinese noble titles in the imperial period: Sui dynasty and Tang dynasty

 while the admixture was the result of their Xianbei mothers, the Dugu clan.

 The Guanzhong noble families of Han Chinese background married the Northern Zhou Xianbei Yuwen family.

 The Northeastern aristocracy supported Wu Zetian while the Northwestern aristocracy opposed her.
 The northwestern aristocracy was countered by the northeastern aristocracy who were supported by the Sui Yangdi Emperor.
 However, political positions within both the northeastern and northwestern aristocracies was not uniform.

-During the Tang dynasty, nobles lost most of their power to the mandarins when imperial examination replaced the nine-rank system.
+During the Tang dynasty, nobles lost most of their power to the radical changes imposed by Emperor Gaozong and Wu Zetian of Tang.
 The Anding origin noble Liang family produced Liang Su, a Confucian scholar.
 An anti-meritocratic pro-aristocratic faction was led by Li Linfu.

 The Han Chinese noble families of Northeastern region dominated the Central Plains-based Northern Qi and Eastern Wei.

 A "marriage ban" was applied to the northeastern aristocracy by emperor Tang Taizong in an attempt to stop them from intermarrying further and reinforcing their prestige.
 However this policy backfired.
 During the Tang dynasty the Li family of Zhaojun 赵郡李氏, the Cui clan of Boling, the Cui clan of Qinghe, the Lu clan of Fanyang, the Zheng family of Xingyang w:zh:荥阳郑氏, the Wang family of Taiyuan 太原王氏, and the Li family of Longxi 隴西李氏 were the seven noble families 七姓十家 between whom marriage was banned by law.
 Moriya Mitsuo wrote a history of the Later Han-Tang period of the Taiyuan Wang.
 Among the strongest families was the Taiyuan Wang.
 The prohibition on marriage between the clans issued in 659 by the Gaozong Emperor was flouted by the seven families since a woman of the Boling Cui married a member of the Taiyuan Wang, giving birth to the poet Wang Wei.
 He was the son of Wang Chulian who in turn was the son of Wang Zhou.
 The marriages between the families were performed clandestinely after the prohibition was implemented on the seven families by Gaozong.
 The Zhou dynasty King Ling's son Prince Jin is assumed by most to be the ancestor of the Taiyuan Wang.
 The Longmen Wang were a cadet line of the Zhou dynasty descended Taiyuan Wang, and Wang Yan and his grandson Wang Tong hailed from his cadet line.
 Both Buddhist monks and scholars hailed from the Wang family of Taiyuan such as the monk Tanqian.
 The Wang family of Taiyuan included Wang Huan.
 Their status as "Seven Great surnames" became known during Gaozong's rule.
 The Taiyuan Wang family produced Wang Jun who served under Emperor Huai of Jin.
 A Fuzhou-based section of the Taiyuan Wang produced the Buddhist monk Baizhang.